Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 Return to chapter list

-The thirty-something-year-old security guard stood at the main intersection of the two darkened museum halls.
-In one hand he held a flashlight, and in the other he held a magazine.
+A thirty-something-year-old security guard stood at the main intersection of two darkened museum halls.
+In one hand, he held a flashlight, while the other clutched a magazine.
 Tilting the periodical to one side, he let the other end hang in the air so that the centerfold could drop down.
 “Yeah, baby,” the man said.
 “Now that’s what I call a good choice for Miss March!”

-Suddenly, the man’s face contorted slightly as he felt a twinge in his lower regions.
+Suddenly, the man’s face contorted as he felt a twinge in his lower regions.
 His stomach began to gurgle loudly.
-“Oh, no,” the man said.
-There was another gurgle, which triggered a sense of urgency.
+“Oh, no,” he muttered.
+Another gurgle triggered a sense of urgency.
 “Oh, damn!”
 The man made a mad dash for the bathrooms down the hall and around the corner.

-After a few seconds, the grating to one of the air vents in the ceiling slid back, allowing a figure to spring out from hiding.
+After a few seconds, the grating of one of the air vents in the ceiling slid back, allowing a figure to spring out from hiding.

 About time, the man in the golden costume thought as he tumbled through the archway to one of the rooms.
 Took forever for that laxative to kick in!

-Thanks to the unique polymers of his costume, which were treated lightly with a slippery gel, Copperhead was able to move across the floor quickly in a slithering motion.
-His eyes easily adjusted to the room’s darkness as he made his way past the various exhibits.
-He’d been staking out the place for weeks, waiting for the perfect time to strike.
+Thanks to the unique polymers of his costume, treated lightly with a slippery gel, Copperhead was able to move quickly across the floor in a slithering motion.
+His eyes easily adjusted to the room’s darkness as he made his way past various exhibits.
+He had been staking out the place for weeks, waiting for the perfect time to strike.

-The laxative he’d slipped into the guard’s sandwich earlier would allow the costumed criminal to obtain his prize uninterrupted.
+The laxative he had slipped into the guard’s sandwich earlier would allow the costumed criminal to obtain his prize uninterrupted.
 That guy’ll be in the can for at least twenty minutes! he chuckled to himself.
 Now to get my reward for waiting so patiently for the last few hours!

-Maneuvering silently through the shadowy rooms, Copperhead carefully avoided contact with any of the displays.
-He knew some of them had motion detectors on the glass, activated after the museum doors had closed for the night.
+Maneuvering silently through the shadowy rooms, Copperhead carefully avoided contact with any displays.
+He knew some had motion detectors on the glass, activated after the museum doors closed for the night.
 If he were about to set off any alarms, it wouldn’t be until he had the goods in hand and was ready to depart.

-As he slipped into the room that was his destination, he saw a tall form near the display that housed the goods he sought.
-Instinctively, Copperhead lunged for the figure whose back was turned toward him.
+As he slipped into the room that was his destination, he saw a tall form near the display housing the goods he sought.
+Instinctively, Copperhead lunged for the figure whose back was turned.
 The snakelike villain hit the figure hard, knocking them both to the ground.
-A booted heel kicked at the man, but he dodged it with his snakelike reflexes.
+A booted heel kicked at him, but he dodged it with his serpentine reflexes.

 Snatching the flashlight that had fallen to the floor, Copperhead shined the glow into the figure’s face.
 “You?!” he exclaimed in surprise.

 The face was angular and very feminine.
 The woman wore red glasses and had spiked black hair.
-Copperhead knew her in an instant.
+Copperhead recognized her instantly.
 “Magpie!” he hissed.
 “What are you doin’ here?”

 “Get off me!” the woman in the white feathery top and pink fishnet stockings shrieked.
 She kicked at him again, but only managed to connect with the base of one of the displays.
 Her blow was solid, causing the whole structure to shake.
 The sensors attached to the glass above registered the sudden movement and summoned forth a loud, shrill alarm.